pipelight/pipelight/README.md

 Reach the community whenever you need support or software improvements.
 On [discord](https://discord.gg/swNRD3Xysz) or on telegram at [@Areskul](https://t.me/areskul) or send a mail at areskul@areskul.com.

-## Roadmap

-Support other configuration languages:

-Can't tell the difference between them, but Rustacean made crates for it.

-- [x] feat: add support for hashicorp hcl
-- [ ] feat: add support for apple pkl
-- [ ] feat: add support for CNCF kcl

-Crate:

-- [x] doc: add example for pipelight_utils crate

-Javascript helpers:

-- [ ] refactor: rewrite docker helpers in rust wasm

-Cli:

-- [ ] feat: add a tui interface with ratatui
-- [ ] feat: add a live view for processing pipelines

-Community:

-- [x] feat: add a news page on Documentation website
-- [ ] refactor: move out of discord

 Licensed under GNU GPLv2 Copyright (C) 2023 Areskul